-John Moore, the Chief Legal & Human Resources Officer, provides compensation data, research and analysis that the Committee may request.
+John Moore, Senior VP-Chief Legal & HR Officer, also provides compensation data, research and analysis that the Committee may request.
 In addition to Mr. Moore, the Committee invites Mr. Haffner, our CEO, to attend Committee meetings; however, the Committee meets in executive session without management present to discuss Mr. Haffner's performance and set his compensation.

 Mr. Haffner recommends to the Committee compensation levels for the other executive officers, including salary increases, annual incentive targets and equity award values, based on his assessment of each executive's performance and level of responsibility.
-The Committee generally accepts Mr. Haffner's recommendations, but makes any adjustments it deems appropriate.
-The Committee frequently meets in executive session.
+The Committee evaluates Mr. Haffner's recommendations and accepts or makes adjustments as it deems appropriate.